ultimate271/notes/martin/storm01Prologue01.md

 Mostly what they were thinking was that it was bloody cold.

+### Chatter between Chett and Lark about officers and ravens
 The wind was rising as the shadows lengthened.
 It made a high thin sound as it shivered through the stones of the ringwall.
 "I hate that sound," little Giant said.
 "It sounds like a babe in the brush, wailing away for milk."